 If your prospect seems particularly harried and balks at the notion of getting a large deal past the decision-maker and through procurement, consider scaling it back.

 Buyers often have thresholds below which purchases of services and software don’t require the same rigorous approvals process as a typical enterprise deal.
-This allows you to get in, demonstrate value, and plan for expansion without the headaches that come with closing larger deals.
+This allows you to get in, demonstrate value, and plan for expansion without the headaches that come with a large deal closer.

 All told, there’s a lot of value in going after smaller deals when opportunities arise.
 It doesn’t mean you have to abandon your hunt for the white whale.
 But when an enterprise deal looks dicey at best, pivoting to a pilot or a more limited engagement can mean the difference between an account that’s primed for revenue growth—and no revenue at all.

 Breaking into your top accounts is tough, and it can be doubly difficult if you’re dead set on doing a major enterprise deal or nothing at all.
-But if you understand both the immediate and long-term value of smaller deals and are willing to be flexible in your terms, you can deliver more revenue and increase trust and customer satisfaction with a lot less difficulty than traditional enterprise deals.
+But if you understand both the immediate and long-term value of smaller deals and are willing to be flexible in your terms, you can be a deal closer, delivering more revenue and increasing trust and customer satisfaction with a lot less difficulty than traditional enterprise deals.
 Food for thought.